unjs/c12/README.md

 ### `globalRC`

-Load RC config from the user's home directory.
+Load RC config from the workspace directory and user's home directory.
 Only enabled when `rcFile` is provided.
 Set to `false` to disable this functionality.

 ### `dotenv`